UK Overseas Company (Branch)

 HMRC Registration

-Register with HMRC for Corporation Tax on UK-source trading profits within 3 months of commencing UK trading.
-Pay UK Corporation Tax (19–25%) on UK profits only.
+Register with HMRC for Corporation Tax on UK-source trading profits where applicable, within 3 months of commencing UK trading.
+UK Corporation Tax applies to branch profits in accordance with prevailing UK tax legislation and HMRC guidance.
 Transfer pricing rules govern intra-group transactions.
+File an annual CT600 with HMRC.

-Register for VAT with HMRC if UK taxable turnover exceeds £90,000/year (2024/25).
+Register for VAT with HMRC if UK taxable turnover exceeds the applicable VAT registration threshold under current UK legislation.
 File VAT returns via HMRC’s Making Tax Digital (MTD) platform.
-Voluntary registration available for lower-turnover branches.
+Voluntary registration below the threshold is also available.

 Open UK Bank Account